The Industry Supply Function and the Long-Run Competitive Equilibrium with Heterogeneous Firms: Model and illustrative example

 Each period $t=1,2,...$, product demand is given by $Q^{d}(p)$, where $p\geq0$ is the output price.
 Firms take price as given and choose quantity to maximize profit.
 There is also an infinite mass of potential entrants with discount factor $\delta\in[0,1]$ who can decide to enter the market and become a firm.
 A potential entrant does not know her type, but knows that her type is independently distributed according to the probability measure $\nu\in\Delta(\Theta)$.
 A firm entering the market pays a one-time entry cost of $\kappa\geq0$.
 After paying this cost, a firm immediately learns its own type.
 Thereafter, types evolve independently across firms according to the probability measure $F(\cdot\mid\theta)\in\Delta(\Theta)$, where $\theta$ is the current type.
-At the end of the period, each firm makes an exit decision knowing their current, but not future, type.
+At the end of the period, each firm makes an exit decision knowing their current, but not future, type.\footnote{An alternative timing is one where the firm first observes their future type and then makes exit decisions.
+All results would go through in this case, except of course the value function and the corresponding operators need to be modified accordingly.} At the beginning of each period, a firm learns its type $\theta$ and decides how many units $q$ to produce at a cost $C(q,\theta)$, where $C(0,\theta)$ is a fixed cost that is sunk once a firm decides to enter or stay in the industry.
 There is also an exogenous exit probability $\rho$.
 A firm that exits the market (endogenously or exogenously) does so permanently and obtains a payoff of zero.

 We maintain the following assumptions.

 {}